 - Look for checkboxes before you download an app.
-Sometimes the option to avoid bloatware and adware may hide right on the download page of the app.
+Sometimes, the option to avoid bloatware and adware may be hidden right on the download page of the app.

-- If you need to click through some sort of the agreement before download, clicking every "Agree" without reading is a bad idea.
+- If you need to click through some sort of an agreement before a download, clicking every "Agree" without reading is a bad idea.
 It's possible that the creator of crapware designed their "crapware agreement" exactly like the original software's terms of service of the app you're actually trying to install.
 You want to click "Agree" because it seems like the only way to finish the installation, but it's not so.
-If you notice that you’re agreeing to some other app, just hit decline.
+If you notice that you agree to some other app, just hit decline.